This recipe makes 12 enchiladas.

 12 tortillas are filled, rolled and placed side-by-side in the dish.

-- Pour the remaining chili sauce over the casserole.
-Scatter cheese
+- Pour the remaining enchilada sauce over the casserole.

-on top.
-Bake uncovered for about 20 minutes or until the sauce
+Scatter cheese on top.
+Bake uncovered for 20 minutes at 350°F or until the sauce

 is bubbling and the cheese is melted.
-Garnish with Mexican crema and chopped
+Broil for 1-2 minutes to nicely brown the cheese.
+Garnish with Mexican